+No ratings yet.
 Consumer groups have united to call for Federal Government regulation of buy now pay later (BNPL) services to protect consumers and put all credit providers on a level playing field.
 Today the Australian Finance Industry Association released a self-regulatory code of conduct for BNPL providers.
-While it’s positive to see the industry introduce a code […]
+While it’s positive to see the industry […]

 As the Senate Economics Committee hosts hearings in Canberra on Friday 19 February, 2021, over 22,000 Australians have joined the call for Federal Senators to strengthen instead of repeal safe lending laws, with many sharing personal stories of unsafe lending harm.

 Consumer groups respond to the two year anniversary of the Hayne Banking Royal Commission Final Report’s public release.